Could and could have

 - I wish I could fly a plane.

-- Wouldn’t it be great if we could
+- Wouldn’t it be great if we could travel more often?

 - If only I could have a beach house on a tropical island.

-- Could the block out last long?
+- Could the blackout last long?

 - You could get arrested for shoplifting.